American Airlines follows Southwest in pulling 737 MAX until early March

-CHICAGO (Reuters) - American Airlines Group Inc (AAL.O) said on Friday it is extending cancellations of Boeing Co (BA.N) 737 MAX flights through March 4, 2020, mirroring an earlier announcement by Southwest Airlines (LUV.N).
+CHICAGO (Reuters) - American Airlines Group Inc said on Friday it is extending cancellations of Boeing Co 737 MAX flights through March 4, 2020, mirroring an earlier announcement by Southwest Airlines.

 American had previously canceled about 140 flights a day through Jan.
 15 and now expects a return to service on March 5.